 How to fix hip bursitis naturally

-I say fix hip bursitis naturally,why? because by treating the root cause of the pain you by definition you cure the hip bursitis pain permanently.
+I say fix hip bursitis naturally,why? because by treating the root cause of the pain with Serrapeptase the most natural enzyme (it worked for me) you by definition you cure the hip bursitis pain permanently.
 Inflammation is the primary cause of so many common health conditions such as:

 - Rheumatoid arthritis